 Prior to starting TLC Family Health, he spent 16 years in a busy 3-person Family Medicine practice in Irving, Texas.
 He founded a lifestyle and weight management program called SLIM TLC, and a non-profit organization called Project 20Teen, whose prime directive is to make it easier to eat out in a healthy manner.
 He is also working on starting his own healthy restaurant, WHOLi KaBOWLi!, and writing another book, How Not to Get Sick.

 Dr. Cluff is a member of the American Academy of Family Physicians, Texas Medical Association, and Dallas County Medical Society.
 Dr. Cluff is Board Certified by the American Board of Family Medicine (ABFM).

-He enjoys taking care of both individuals and entire families.
+He enjoys the wonderful relationships he develops with his patients and enjoys taking care of both individuals and entire families.
 He has interests in pediatrics and adolescent health, thyroid disorders, sports injuries, preventive medicine, women’s health, dermatology, minor office procedures, and lifestyle/weight management.

 Dr. Cluff’s hobbies include entrepreneurship, sports, writing, playing piano, singing, watching movies, and spending time with his wife, Sandra, and six children, ages 11-23 (and son-in-law, age 26).
 He is also fluent in Spanish.

 Gale holds a Master’s degree in Family Therapy and especially enjoys working with couples struggling with communication and intimacy issues, as well as discipline and parenting techniques.
 Gale also enjoys helping those who are working on assertiveness skills, healthy boundaries, codependency, self-esteem, depression, anxiety, or grief.
 Gale is also a trained facilitator for the highly acclaimed series “Parenting with Love and Logic.”